Lithuania profile - Timeline

 Soviet troops fire on civilians outside television tower in Vilnius, killing 13 and injuring several hundred.

-1991 September - Following failed coup in Moscow the previous month, USSR recognises Lithuania's independence.
-Lithuania joins OSCE and UN.
+1991 September - Following failed coup in Moscow the previous month, Soviet Union recognises Lithuania's independence.
+Lithuania joins UN.

 1992 - New constitution introduces presidency.
 The former Communist Party, renamed Lithuanian Democratic Labour Party, wins more seats than Sajudis in general election.
 Coalition government formed.